The QML Editing perspective

 QML support is built into the Momentics IDE for BlackBerry.
 You can find features that are specific to Cascades, such as the QML preview and Components view, using the QML Editing perspective.
 To open the QML Editing perspective, click Window > Open Perspective > Other.
 Click QML Editing, and click OK.

-Perspectives can be accessed through the Window > Open Perspective menu.
-Individual views can be accessed using Window > Show View.
-To learn more about views and perspectives in Momentics IDE, explore the following sections.
+You can access perspectives by using the Window > Open Perspective menu, and you can access individual views by using Window > Show View.
+To learn more about the views in the QML Editing perspective, explore the following sections.

 The Project Explorer view is standard for Eclipse, but it features a few files that are specific to Cascades projects: